junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Since you were too eager to jump into the tank with the big guns alone without even asking.
 We had an agreement, didn't we?"
 Dean leads them both back into the house.

 "And how did you know that would work?"
-Cas looks at him with a disapproved look, "I could have killed you."
+Cas looks at him with a disapproving look, "I could have killed you."

 "One, it wasn't you."
 Dean counts with his fingers, pointing the "one" at Cas to get more of his attention.
 "And two, I knew now you'd do anything to stop any harm in my way, so I figured that should be enough motivation to get back behind the wheel."